BNSF Railway: Trackage

-The BNSF Railway directly owns and operates track in 28 U.S. states: Alabama, Arizona, Arkansas, California, Colorado, Idaho, Illinois, Iowa, Kansas, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Tennessee, Texas, Utah, Washington, Wisconsin, and Wyoming.
-The railway also operates a small amount of track in Canada, including an approximate 30 mi section that runs from the U.S.-Canada border to Vancouver, British Columbia, some tracks and a yard in Winnipeg, Manitoba, approximately 70 mi of joint track with the Canadian National Railway, which runs south to the U.S. border at Emerson, Manitoba, and less than a kilometer of trackage at the border in Northgate, Saskatchewan.
+BNSF Railway directly owns and operates track in 28 U.S. states: Alabama, Arizona, Arkansas, California, Colorado, Idaho, Illinois, Iowa, Kansas, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Tennessee, Texas, Utah, Washington, Wisconsin, and Wyoming.
+The railway also operates a small amount of track in Canada, including an approximate 30 mi section that runs from the U.S.–Canada border to Vancouver, British Columbia, some tracks and a yard in Winnipeg, Manitoba, approximately 70 mi of joint track with the Canadian National Railway, which runs south to the U.S. border at Emerson, Manitoba, and less than a kilometer of trackage at the border in Northgate, Saskatchewan.

 For administrative purposes, BNSF is divided into two regions and ten operating divisions.
 The North Region includes the Montana, Northwest, Twin Cities, Heartland and Powder River divisions.
 The South Region includes the Red River, California, Chicago, Kansas and Southwest divisions.
 Each division is further divided into subdivisions, which represent segments of track ranging from 300 mi mainlines to 10 mi branch-lines.
 The former Texas and Gulf divisions were combined into the Red River Division, and the former Springfield and Nebraska divisions were combined into the Heartland Division, in the spring of 2016.

 Not including second, third and fourth main-line trackage, yard trackage, and siding trackage, BNSF directly owns and operates over 24000 mi of track.
 When these additional tracks are counted, the length of track which the railway directly controls rises to more than 50000 mi.

 Additionally, BNSF Railway has gained trackage rights on more than 8000 mi of track throughout the United States and Canada.
 These rights allow the BNSF to operate its own trains with its own crews on competing railroads' main tracks.
 BNSF locomotives also occasionally show up on competitors' tracks throughout the United States and Canada by way of leases, mileage equalizations, and other contractual arrangements.